Order of the Golden Kite: Symbolism

 The badge depicts a golden kite, a messenger of the kami as described in the ancient Japanese chronicle Nihon Shoki, which helped Emperor Jimmu defeat his enemies in battle.
+The Nihon Shoki tells of a kinki ("golden kite") that landed on Jimmu's bow and emitted rays of dazzling light that blinded his enemies.
 The golden kite stands on an eight-pointed star with 32 rays enameled in red.
 Below the kite are two crossed ancient shields, enameled blue, with two crossed spears with silver heads enameled yellow with red banners each bearing a mitsudomoe.
 On one side is a chokutō (enameled green with white trappings).
 The reverse side is plain.

 The badge was a gilt starburst for the 1st-5th classes and different design in gilt for the 6th class and in silver for the 7th class.
 It was suspended on a ribbon in blue-green with a white stripe near the edges, worn as a sash on the left shoulder by the 1st class, as a necklet by the 2nd and 3rd classes, on the left chest by the 4th and 5th classes.
 The badges for 6th and 7th classes were non-enameled.

 The star of the 1st and 2nd classes was similar to the badge as described above, but with both red and yellow enameled rays.
 It was worn on the left chest by the 1st class, on the right chest by the 2nd class.